bzhanggg/bzhanggg.github.io/content/_index.md

 # About me

 \
 I am a student at Rutgers University studying mathematics and computer science.
+I'm currently a research assistant in the Rutgers Department of Computer Science, advised by [Dr. Srinivas Narayana](https://people.cs.rutgers.edu/~sn624/), exploring compiler optimizations for parallelized network packet processing in the Linux kernel using eBPF.

-I'm a research assistant at the [Mathematical Optimization Research Group](https://sites.rutgers.edu/farzad-yousefian/), advised by Dr. Farzad Yousefian, working on distributed optimization frameworks for decentralized machine learning.
+Previously, I was a research assistant under [Dr. Farzad Yousefian](https://sites.rutgers.edu/farzad-yousefian/), where I worked on distributed optimization frameworks for decentralized ML and game theory problems.

-I'm excited to continue my research in optimization and machine learning.
-I'm also interested in learning more about compilers, formal verification, and parallelization.
+I'm excited to continue learning more about compilers, formal verification, and parallelization.

 Here is my [CV](/bzhang_cv.pdf) and [Google Scholar](https://scholar.google.com/).
 You can reach me at `brian.l.zhang@rutgers.edu`